IBM/transformation-advisor-sdk/docs/GettingStarted.md

     In the assess() command,  the TA SDK will generate the recommendations file based on the issues detected in the assessment unit's data file and config files,  you need to create a set of issue files under the `src/main/resources/<middlewareName>` directory.

-    Create the complexity.json file using this content:
+    Create the complexities.json file using this content:
 ```
-[
+{
+  "complexities":[
   {
     "id": "dns",
     "name": "DNS Reconfiguration",